-- 8.1 Rate.
-There is hereby levied upon and there shall be collected from all operators of tribally licensed Class II and Class III gaming activities an annual tax for the privilege of engaging in that business equal to one (1) per cent of the adjusted gross proceeds thereof, as that term is defined in subsection 2.1 of this Ordinance.
-The tax levied by this section shall be a personal obligation of the taxpayer. - 8.2 Separate Accounting Practices.
-Any operator who obtains revenue from sources other than activities directly related to gaming, such as the sale of food and beverages, shall keep books to show separately the transactions used to determine the tax levied in this section.
+8.1 Rate.
+There is hereby levied upon and there shall be collected from all enterprises an annual tax for the purpose of funding the Tribal Gaming Commission equal to one (1) per cent of the adjusted gross proceeds thereof, as that term is defined in subsection 2.1 of this Ordinance.
+The tax levied by this section shall be a personal obligation of the taxpayer.

+8.2 Separate Accounting Practices.
+Any enterprise which obtains revenue from sources other than activities directly related to gaming, such as the sale of food and beverages, shall keep books to show separately the transactions used to determine the tax levied in this section.